jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/topic-list-out-of-scope.md

 ### Purpose of this Document

 This document may be a raw list of the products to produce in a project.
-The topics mentioned here are put out of scope of the *spec* part of the *Encircle-Language-Spec*.
+The topics mentioned here are put out of scope of the *spec* part of the *Circular-Language-Spec*.
 These topics might not be part of the spec (yet).
-They may be found under the *Construct Drafts* or *Broader View* sections of the *Encircle-Language-Spec* documentation.
+They may be found under the *Construct Drafts* or *Broader View* sections of the *Circular-Language-Spec* documentation.

 ### Construct Drafts Topics